jays31/donor/README.md

 </div>
 ````
 - HTML date pattern (YYYY-MM-DD) : http://html5pattern.com/Dates
-This source does not provide any source code but provides a guide to implement date pattern.
+This source does not provide any source code but provides a guide to implement date pattern in HTML form.

 - Sails.js - Models: https://sailsjs.com/documentation/concepts/models-and-orm/models
 This source was only used to get to know the syntax of models in sails.js.
-The code was written then from the scratch.
+The code was then written from scratch.

 - Sails.js - Controllers: https://sailsjs.com/documentation/concepts/actions-and-controllers
 This source was only used to learn the syntax of controllers in sails.js.
-The code was then written from the scratch.
+The code was then written from scratch.

 - Sails.js - Find() function: https://sailsjs.com/documentation/reference/waterline-orm/models/find
 This source was only used to learn the syntax of find function in sails.js.
-The code was then written from the scratch.
+The code was then written from scratch.